ItsJackDono/Sentiment-Analysis-In-Notebook/README.md

 # Sentiment-Analysis-In-Notebook

 This repository containts the contents of applying sentmiment anaylsis on 5000 movies reviews.
 Positive and negative results are gathered with data visualization depicating what the data represents via cells in notebook.
-Please see the resrouces folder for the movie review data and python script developed in juptyer notebooks.
+Please see the resrouces folder for the movie review data and the python script developed in juptyer notebooks.